 NEW LISTENERS REACT TO MY NEW EP! | Tom Rosenthal

-Tom Rosenthal has new music out, and Don’t Die Curious is available where all good music is sold and streamed.
-To celebrate this wonderful achievement, he brought in a friend in the form of Ryan O’Connor (always a great addition to anything YouTube-related) to go out on the streets and ask strangers to listen to the new tracks and share their honest thoughts.
+Tom Rosenthal has new music out (Don’t Die Curious is available to buy or stream now) and to celebrate this wonderful achievement, he brought in Ryan O’Connor (always a great addition to anything YouTube-related) to go out on the streets and ask strangers to listen to the new tracks and share their honest thoughts.

 The sheer range of people polled meant the reactions were also wide-ranging.
 There were big fans – shoutout to the older lady, we love it too!
 On the other hand, there were those who didn’t like it so much and weren’t afraid to say so.
 You aren’t going to win them all, but, goddamn, great music is a good place to start!